PlaneRecTR++: Unified Query Learning for Joint 3D Planar Reconstruction and Pose Estimation: Sparse View Experiments

-\textbf{ScanNetv2 Dataset} We use a more challenging sparse view split of the ScanNetv2 dataset created by \cite{Dai:etal:CVPR2017,Dai:scannetv2web,Liu:etal:CVPR2019:Planercnn,tan2023nopesac}, consisting of 17,237/4,051 image pairs from 1,210/303 non-overlapping scenes for training/testing.
+\textbf{ScanNetv2 Dataset.} We use a more challenging sparse view split of the ScanNetv2 dataset created by \cite{Dai:etal:CVPR2017,Dai:scannetv2web,Liu:etal:CVPR2019:Planercnn,tan2023nopesac}, consisting of 17,237/4,051 image pairs from 1,210/303 non-overlapping scenes for training/testing.
 Different to ScanNetv1 for monocular plane recovery, ScanNetv2 was proposed to contain a lower overlapping ratio between frames and more complex camera rotation distributions.
 The average overlap ratio of adjacent frames were 20.6\% and 18.6\% in the training and test sets, respectively.
 The image size is 640 × 480 for all baselines.

-\textbf{MatterPort3D Dataset} In contrast to ScanNetv2, the sparse view version of the MatterPort3D dataset\cite{chang2017matterport3d} is created in a semi-simulated manner, whose RGB images are rendered from approximated 3D planar meshes during the generation process of plane annotations \cite{jin2021sparseplanes}, thereby mitigating real-world impact like lighting variation.
-However, these rendered RGB images consist solely of planes along with numerous small erroneous facets caused by approximated 3D planar meshes, increasing the level of complexity for accurate plane detection.
-The training set and testing set consist of 31,932 and 7,996 image pairs, respectively, exhibiting an overlap ratio of about 21.0\% \cite{tan2023nopesac}.
+\textbf{MatterPort3D Dataset.} In contrast to ScanNetv2, the sparse view version of the MatterPort3D dataset\cite{chang2017matterport3d} is created in a semi-simulated manner, whose RGB images are rendered from approximated 3D planar meshes during the generation process of plane annotations \cite{jin2021sparseplanes}, thereby mitigating real-world impact like lighting variation.
+However, these rendered RGB images consist solely of planes along with numerous small erroneous facets caused by approximated 3D planar meshes, increasing \jiajia{the difficulty for accurate plane detection.
+Therefore, evaluations on MatterPort3D may provide unfair advantages to all two-stage baselines \cite{jin2021sparseplanes, agarwala2022planeformers, tan2023nopesac} with a dense pixel-based pose initialization, and cause challenges to plane-based methods (like ours).
+We have confirmed such findings in subsequent experiments and regard MatterPort3D mainly as a complement benchmark compared to ScanNetv2 dataset.} The training set and testing set consist of 31,932 and 7,996 image pairs, respectively, exhibiting an overlap ratio of about 21.0\% \cite{tan2023nopesac}.
 The image size is also kept to 640 × 480.

 \paraspace \ptitle{Evaluation Metrics.} To evaluate relative camera pose, we use geodesic distance and euclidean distance to measure rotation and translation error, respectively.
 We also employ three popular statistical measurements: the median to reflect overall prediction accuracy, the mean to account for large outlier errors, and the percentage of errors below a certain threshold.